- CLANCY OVERELL | Editor | CONTACT

 A word made popular by working class Australia, “youse” is often described as the epitome of Australian laziness.

-NSW Premier Mike (Michael) Baird has spoken out against the word several times in recent years.
+NSW Premier Gladys Berejiklian has spoken out against the word several times in recent years.

 “Why do Cameron Smith and Jonathon Thurston have to say ‘youse’ when they give their captain’s speeches?”